valencia21/valencia21.github.io/_posts/2020-12-29-the-case-for-cage-free.markdown

 ### Number of battery hens - Global

-[This study](https://link.springer.com/article/10.1007/s10806-019-09810-2) suggests that the global population of layer hens is between 6.1 billion (International Egg Commission) and 7.6 billion (FAOSTAT), not too different to the human population.
+[This study](https://link.springer.com/article/10.1007/s10806-019-09810-2) suggests that the global population of layer hens is between 6.1 billion (International Egg Commission) and 7.6 billion (FAOSTAT), close to the total human population.

 The proportion of layer hens in battery cages depends on location; RSPCA Australia suggests that around 66% of layer hens live in battery cages, while the proportion of layer hens in battery cages in the US has decreased from 94% in 2014 to 80% in 2019.[^5]

 ### Number of battery hens - Japan

-According to Animal Rights Center Japan, around 176 million layer hens are raised in Japan, of which over 99% of are raised in battery cages[^6] - this would equate to over 170 million layer hens.
+According to Animal Rights Center, around 176 million layer hens are raised in Japan.
+Of these, over 99% of are raised in battery cages[^6] - equating to over 170 million layer hens.

 ### Welfare of battery hens - Global